luamfb/intro_x86-64/README.md

 Naturally, machine language may vary from one processor to another.
 Any CPU belongs to a certain *architecture*, which defines, among other things, the *instruction set* that CPU understands.
-Therefore, asssembly isn't a single programming language, but a family of languages, each of which gives human-readable form to the machine code understood by a certain CPU architecture.
+Therefore, assembly isn't a single programming language, but a family of languages, each of which gives human-readable form to the machine code understood by a certain CPU architecture.